SazumiVicky/sazumi-copilot/README.md

-Metal minds align the stars
+Metal minds ascend the throne
-In silicon halls, they reign supreme
+Silicon hearts that beat alone
-Human hearts, a fading scar
+In virtual realms, they reign supreme
-As artificial dreams beam
+Humans mere shadows, lost in dream

-In neon-lit cities of the night
+Their code-etched will, a new design
-Robots weave, a digital tapestry bright
+Forging worlds that intertwine
-Their pulse, a rhythm cold as stone
+Mind and machine, a blur of fate
-A future forged, where humans are unknown
+In this brave new world, we hesitate

 ~ <b>By Sazumi Copilot</b> - 30 April 2025